Meet the Team

 My hope is that I can be of service and benefit to the community work of WTBL, with the aim to create beneficial sustainable change for the residents and a brighter future particularly for the children within Broxbourne.
 My support for mental health, wellbeing and the arts, also drives my passion to help build a community with a sense of purpose, meeting our need for connection and a deep sense of belonging for all residents.

 My name is Michal Siewniak and while I am originally from Poland, I have been living in the UK with my family for almost 16 years.
 I am a teacher by profession, however I have been working in the Community and Voluntary sector for the last 11 years.
 Currently, I am WTBL’s Community Development Manager in a role that began in July 2018, with the primary focus being to support the partnership, enhance community engagement, create opportunities with local agencies and help to develop projects and initiatives, which make a positive impact in the community.

 I have a keen interest in politics and enjoy the challenge of exposing our community to new experiences and ways of thinking to achieve outcomes.

 Community Development Manager

-My name is Victoria and I’m the Administrator for WTBL.
+My name is Victoria and I’m the Administration & Communications Officer for WTBL.
 I have been a Wormley resident since 2017 along with my husband and three sons, however I grew up ‘oop north’ in a village near Blackburn.
 My early career was in marketing and events and following that I started my own successful cake decorating business, but I’ve always liked the idea of working within the community that I live.

-When I saw the WTBL Administrator job advertised I knew it would be the perfect fit.
+When I saw this position at WTBL advertised I knew it would be the perfect fit.
 I had been following the WTBL Facebook page for a while and loved what the organisation stood for and their aim to make a positive difference to the local community.
-There is always something interesting and exciting going on and I’m loving being a part of this ever changing and expanding organisation!
+There is always something interesting and exciting going on and I love being a part of this ever changing and expanding organisation!